brian-dawn/orchid/README.md

 As well as the article on destructuring: https://github.com/weavejester/compojure/wiki/Destructuring-Syntax

-I included some sample requests using the httpie: http://httpie.org
+I included some sample requests using httpie: http://httpie.org

 ### JSON Response